-Note: Amounts deposited in a spouse’s or child’s PPF account also qualify for tax deduction.
+Note: Amounts deposited in a spouse’s or child’s PPF account also qualify for a tax deduction.

-PPF account gets deactivated in case of default in contribution of minimum investment amount.
+PPF account gets deactivated in case of default in the contribution of the minimum investment amount.

-For example – If you do not invest the minimum amount (i.e., Rs.500) of contribution in any year which is required to be invested p.a as per the provision of PPF Scheme, then your PPF account will be deactivated.
+For example – If you do not invest the minimum contribution amount of Rs.500 in any year which is required to be invested p.a as per the provision of the PPF Scheme, then your PPF account will be deactivated.

-Deactivated account can be revived or activated by paying a penalty of Rs.
-50 for each inactive year in addition to minimum yearly contribution of Rs.
+A deactivated account can be revived or activated by paying a penalty of Rs.
+50 for each inactive year in addition to a minimum yearly contribution of Rs.
 500 (for each inactive year).

 Closure of PPF Account